 11. LANDSCAPING AND LOT MAINTENANCE

-LANDSCAPING CHANGES: Any modifications of the landscaping, including the excessive pruning or cutting/removal of trees and shrubs on space or the planting of shrubs or trees requires prior written permission from Management.
+LANDSCAPING CHANGES: Any modifications of the landscaping, including but not limited to the excessive pruning or cutting/removal of trees and shrubs on space or the planting of shrubs or trees requires prior written permission from Management.
+No fruit trees or trees that will grow in excess of 15 feet in height.
 For new home move-ins, landscaping plans must be submitted for approval prior to installation.

 IRRIGATION SYSTEMS: Underground Irrigation systems shall be approved by Management prior to installation.
 Double check valve assemblies must be installed at the service hook-up.
 Double check valve assemblies must be professionally inspected every 12 months and proof must be submitted to Management.

 LOT DRAINAGE: All homes shall have rainwater gutters and downspouts.
-Drainage pipes should be concealed.
+Drainage pipes must be concealed.

-ENFORCEMENT: If the Tenant allows the lawn, landscaped beds or driveway to become unsightly or allows accumulation of materials or debris, management will have such lawns mowed or trimmed, beds weeded, or unsightly materials or debris removed at the expense of the Tenant.
-A 15 day notice to comply will be given.
+ENFORCEMENT: If the Tenant allows the lawn, landscaped beds, or driveway to become unsightly or allows accumulation of materials or debris, management will have such lawns mowed or trimmed, beds weeded, or unsightly materials or debris removed at the expense of the Tenant.
+A 20-day notice to comply will be given.
 Management will then bring lot into compliance with the above, at the risk and expense of tenant.
-Such expense shall be billed at a minimum of $50.00 per hour, per incident or Management’s cost, whichever is greater.
+Such expense shall be billed at a minimum of $100.00 per hour, per incident or Management’s cost, whichever is greater.
 There shall be an additional onetime fee per incident of $25 for any yards with animal waste that needs picked up prior to completing yard maintenance.

 VACATIONS: We must be advised of your plans for adequate space and home maintenance during vacations and prolonged leaves-of-absence.
 If you leave your home unoccupied for longer than a month management must have a local individual to contact for necessary maintenance and/or repairs.

-STORAGE: Yards, lawns, patios, decks and carports shall not be used for storage.
+Yards, lawns, patios, decks, and carports shall not be used for storage.
 Any stored firewood shall be kept in an approved storage shed or stored from view by an aesthetically pleasing screen acceptable to Management.

 FIRE PITS: No outdoor fires on lots except barbeques.